Ernst Fischer (writer): Biography

 The book has influenced many writers since the late 1950s, in particular Kenneth Tynan and John Berger.
 John Berger wrote a new introduction to the recent Verso Books edition.

+Fischer was expelled from the Communist Party in 1968 for being against the suppression of the Prague Spring.
+Being a former associate of the moderate wing of the KPÖ, Fischer gradually moved to the "undogmatic Marxists" in Austria and even renounced the concept of a dictatorship of the proletariat.
+He continued to publish the monthly journal Wiener Tagebuch with Franz Marek and played a role in the public sphere primarily as an undogmatic Marxist theorist.

 Fischer died on 31 July 1972 in Deutschfeistritz.